jexxa-projects/JLegMed/docs/architecture/002-pipes-and-filters.md

 * Clearly models data flow and transformations
 * Allows composability and separation of concerns
 * Works well in both synchronous and asynchronous contexts
-* Can be implemented with minimal dependencies
+* It Can be implemented with minimal dependencies

 Decision